Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/roblox-not-opening.md

     Refer to your motherboard's manual if you don't know how to access your BIOS.

-2. Set UAC to default
+2. Enable UAC

-    - Open the Control Panel, search for `Change User Account Control settings` and set it to Level 2 (default)
+    - Open the Control Panel, search for `Change User Account Control settings` and set it to either Level 1, 2 or 3.

-    - If UAC was disabled (set to Level 0), reinstall Roblox after enabling it.
+    If UAC was disabled (set to Level 0), reinstall Roblox after enabling it.

 3. Create a new Local Account